Our Focus Remains on Research, Education and Support

 In recent years, the awarding process takes place in the fall.
 In the late summer, the KDA announces to all known Kennedy’s Disease Researchers that anyone interested should send in their grant requests as outlined in the proposal notification.
 The Scientific Review Board reviews all applications with a focus on research projects that are specific to or could be used in finding a treatment or cure for Kennedy’s Disease.
 The Scientific Review Board recommends to the Board of Directors which applicant(s) should receive research funding.
 The Board of Directors notifies all candidates and awards the grants normally in October.

-The Kennedy’s Disease Association (KDA) is planning to fund one or more research grants in the fall of 2013 to further the understanding of the pathological mechanisms of Kennedy’s Disease.
-The KDA projects that funding for each grant will be up to $25,000 and, in certain circumstances, could be funded for a second year at a similar amount.
+The Kennedy’s Disease Association (KDA) is planning to fund one or more research grants in the fall of 2014 to further the understanding of the pathological mechanisms of Kennedy’s Disease.
 Applications from junior investigators and from senior post-doctoral fellows are encouraged.